MillenniumIT ESP: Foundations and early years

 In 2002, the firm moved into its new corporate headquarters, the first Silicon Valley style software campus in Sri Lanka.
 The company was awarded contracts in Boston and Nairobi.
 It also continued to expand by opening a UK subsidiary and office in 2004.
 The following year, the company was contracted to provide an automated equity, ETF and options-trading system for the American Stock Exchange (AMEX).

-Live trading at AMEX commenced in 2006, even as the company received a US patent on its Business Innovation Dynamically (BID) technology.
-At home in Sri Lanka, MillenniumIT commenced implementation of a countrywide intranet for the national fixed-line telecoms provider, SLT, while US operations expanded with a new office in Jersey City, NJ.
+Live trading at the American Stock Exchange commenced in 2006, even as the company received a US patent on its Business Innovation Dynamically (BID) technology.
+At home in Sri Lanka, MillenniumIT commenced implementation of a countrywide intranet for the national fixed-line telecoms provider, SLT, while US operations expanded with a new office in Jersey City, New Jersey.

 London Stock Exchange Group acquisition

 Following a contract with London Stock Exchange (part of London Stock Exchange Group - LSEG) for a new trading platform for equities, MillenniumIT was acquired by LSEG in 2009.
 The acquisition gave the company a footing in international competition, and a number of orders from around the world followed shortly.

-In 2010, LSEG's Turquoise trading platform was successfully migrated to Millennium Exchange, MillenniumIT's flagship capital-markets software.
-The company was now active on four continents, and important business wins continued in Canada, India and South Africa.
-It also entered into a partnership agreement with Tullett Prebon to further develop the IDB's electronic broking capabilities across a variety of asset classes for internal and external trading systems.
-In May 2013, Mack Gill became CEO and in June 2014, founder Tony Weeresinghe resigned from the company as Chairman.

-In 2017, Lanka Century Investments PLC bought the company from the London Stock Exchange Group for LKR1079.1 million.
+Acquisition by Ambeon Holdings

+In 2017, Millennium IT ESP was acquired by Ambeon Holdings, then called Lanka Century Investments (LCI), as both management and shareholding.
+Under the terms of the agreement, LCI will acquire a 100% stake of MillenniumIT ESP from London Stock Exchange Group (LSEG) with management and shareholding control.
+As part of this acquisition agreement, LCI will also enter into a wider ownership plan with the employees of MillenniumIT ESP giving them an equity stake and enabling them to play a role in shaping the company’s future as owner managers.

+LSEG will retain full ownership of MillenniumIT Software, the trading technology and software development component of the business.

+Regional offices in Singapore and Bangladesh

+MillenniumIT ESP has incorporated offices and operations in Singapore and Bangladesh to expand its business into new markets and capture the global demand for enterprise technology solutions.
+The Singapore office serves as a hub for its international operations, particularly in the ASEAN region.
+Bangladesh serves as a location to capitalize on manufacturing enterprises in the technology area.